 – He is there for a work assignment.

 – Oooh….I understand.
-Work assignment, said Leo while winking and a large smile exposed his impeccable white teeth which in contrast with his dark skin were shining like diamonds in the rough.
+Work assignment, said Leo while winking and a large smile exposed his impeccable white teeth which in contrast with his dark skin were shining like well polished diamonds.

 – Listen, Leo.
 I need your help.
 I have a Meeting in exactly thirty eight minutes and I still have preparations to make.
 I need…